VISIONS OF FLORIDA AT THE MET

-The Metropolitan Museum of Art (Met) in New York places in dialogue the photographic work of Anastasia Samoylova and that of Walker Evans, which probe the contradictions and complexities of Florida over the course of a century.
+The Metropolitan Museum of Art (Met) in New York brings into dialogue the photographic work of Anastasia Samoylova and that of Walker Evans, which explore the contradictions and complexities of Florida over a century.

 © The Metropolitan Museum of Art, New York, 2024 © Anastasia Samoylova